 What to do in Bohol, where to stay and where to eat

 I want to share the best things to do in Bohol, the epic Philippines island near the East coast of Cebu.
-Bohol is quickly become a top tourist place to visit in the Philippines.
+Bohol quickly becomes a top tourist place to visit in the Philippines.
 I could not believe how developed it was when I arrived at this mega island.
-Although, it is developing fast, it still has a lot of natural beauty and there is still many top things to do and see on the island of Bohol.
-Furthermore, restaurants and accommodation in Bohol is cheap and you can get a lot for a few dollar in your pocket.
+Although it is developing fast, it still has a lot of natural beauty and there are still many top things to do and see on the island of Bohol.
+Furthermore, restaurants and accommodation in Bohol are cheap and you can get a lot for a few dollars in your pocket.
 The epic Bohol island is a great place to visit after Cebu or maybe before making your way on the ferry from Bohol to Cebu.

 In this post on the best things to do in Bohol, I am going to share with you everything I learned from exploring this amazing island in the Philippines.
 The is a perfect itinerary for Bohol to make the most out of your visit, including the best of Bohol’s tourist spots.
 Also included;

 - How to get from Cebu or Manilla to Bohol

 The Best things to do in Bohol the Philippines